 Your phone has an external display on the front of the phone.
-It indicates when you have an incoming call or message.
+It indicates when you have an incoming call, a missed call, or a message.
 It also alerts you at a specified time when you have set an alarm.
+See "Alarm" on page 114 for further details.
 The backlight turns on and the corresponding icon appears on the external display.

-When you close the phone, the display shows the current time on a digital clock.
+When you close the phone, the display shows the date and current time on a digital clock.